What's New

 Q2: Should I buy SGBs from the Stock Market?

-This is the "Secondary Market Trap."
-If you buy an SGB from someone else on secondary market platforms, you do not get the full tax exemption at maturity.
-Only original subscribers get that benefit.
-You will be taxed at the 12.5% LTCG rate on your gains.
-Always check the "Series" of the SGB before buying, and consult a tax professional to confirm your eligibility.
+Be careful here.
+If you buy an SGB on the secondary market (from another seller), you do not receive the full maturity tax exemption.
+That benefit is available only to original subscribers.
+Secondary market buyers are taxed at the 12.5% LTCG rate on gains.
+Always check the "Series" of the SGB before buying and consult a tax professional to confirm your eligibility.

 Q3: What is the ideal allocation for Gold?

-Directly, no. But indirectly, yes.
-When the RBI buys gold, it validates gold as a reserve asset, which can support global prices.
-Domestic prices are primarily driven by the London Spot Price, the USD-INR exchange rate, and the applicable import duty.
+Directly, no β€” but indirectly, yes.
+When the RBI adds to its gold reserves, it signals institutional confidence in the asset, which can support global gold prices.
+Domestic prices are primarily determined by the London Spot Price, the USD-INR exchange rate, and the applicable import duty.

 7. Your 24-Hour Strategic Action Plan

-To help review whether your portfolio is positioned for a multipolar currency environment, consider these steps.
+To review whether your portfolio is positioned for a multipolar currency environment, consider these steps.
 This is an educational framework, not financial advice.

-Legal Disclaimer — SIPnHike
+Legal Disclaimer β€” SIPnHike

 This article is published by SIPnHike solely for educational and informational purposes.
 It does not constitute financial advice, investment recommendations, portfolio management guidance, or tax consultancy of any kind.